VulpesDaemon/Mythic-Stats/README.md

 1. Get integration to SQL and Sheets
 2. Get discord bot
-3. 3.Apply for API Key
+3. Apply for API Key